xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/BlockStorage.md

 ## Questions:
  1. What is the purpose of this code?

-   This code defines a trait and a class for storing and retrieving blocks in a RocksDB key-value store, as part of the Alephium project.
+   This code defines a trait and a class for storing and retrieving blocks in a RocksDB key-value store, as part of the Oxygenium project.

 2. What is the license for this code?